What Does Gutter Guard Installation Cost? (2023)

 Foam

 This gutter guard is an easy-to-install piece of foam that fits into your gutters.
 The foam lets water flow through it while debris sits on top of the gutter.
 However, debris may still fall from the foam into your gutters, and clogging may still occur with significant leaf buildup.
 It’s also possible for seedlings and trees to take root and grow inside the foam guard, causing damage to gutters and becoming a fire hazard.
-As a result, these guards require yearly cleaning—on par with typical gutter cleanings
+As a result, these guards require yearly cleaning—on par with typical gutter cleanings.

 Recommendation: Overall, this type of gutter guard should be viewed as a short-term solution.